practable/pocket-vna-two-port/README.md

 Thus to use this newer firmware we will likely need to enumerate devices and handle lists, etc. This should be ok because the types in the C library can be used as parameters.

+## Descriptions

+Note that getting the first handle will literally just get a handle - you cannot access the description from that handle.
+If you want the description, you need to get a list of descriptions, and then hask for the handle for the description you like the best.
+So don't bother trying to access description fields from the handle or handle pointer.

 ### Result codes

 The result strings are copied from `pocket.h`, primarily to help with debugging by providing some meaning to non-zero error codes.
 The result from the functions is an C enum, which is only an `int`, so can be typecast back to Go int, then used as the index into an array of strings.
 For example, If there is no device, then attempting to get a device handle returns code 0x05, or `PVNA_Res_NoDevice` or if a function completes successfully it returns 0x00, which has the string `PVNA_Res_Ok`.